logo

 Breed Specific purebred cat rescue operations - lists.
 There will be some overlap on the following pages where you'll see breed specific operations.
 Better an overlap than an ommission. {go to top of page}

-Why Purebred rescue exists {go to top of page}
+Why Purebred rescue exists – these are entirely my thoughts, thinking aloud and playing devils advocate. {go to top of page}

-The buck starts and stops with the breeder.
-She decides to create the cat.
+The buck starts and stops with the breeder and the new keeper.
+The breeder decides to create the cat.
 She decides to whom she should sell.
 She controls the breeding standards for her cattery.
 She provides the after care (or not).
-Where profit takes precedence over care the breeder will pass the buck of a problem cat (ill or behavioral problems) to the "buyer".
-The buyer will be sometimes be unable or unwilling to cope.
+Where profit takes precedence over care the breeder will pass the buck of a problem cat (ill or behavioral problems) to the “buyer”.
+The buyer will sometimes be unable or unwilling to cope.
+Although, in defense, it can be hard, I am sure, for a breeder to be certain that the buyer is suitable.

 Bottom line?
 We are producing a living, loving creature.
 A fine vulnerable creature.
-If we do this we must take full responsibilty for the life of the cat.
+If we do this both the buyer and seller should take full responsibilty for the life of the cat.

 Once "sold" the cat is the responsibility of the new keeper for the life of the cat, for better or worse.
 If there is a problem that falls to the cat breeder to resolve then resolve it she must.
 If the buyer cannot truly commit to a life time of care for their cat she/he should walk away.
 Perhaps some "buyers" are feeding the breeding market.
 If all the buyers were always totally responsible there would be less buyers and therefore less cats bred.
 Then there would be less feral cats too (although the breeding of purebred cats is not the root cause of the feral cat problem in the USA).